arashkaffamanesh/multipass-rke-rancher/README.md

-# Rancher Kubernetes Engine and Rancher Cluster Manager on Multipass VMs with rootless Docker
+# Rancher Kubernetes Engine and Rancher Cluster Manager (2.6.2 Stable) on Multipass VMs with rootless Docker
 ![rke-rancher-nginx.png](rke-rancher-nginx.png)

 ## Who should use this?